Japanese-Inspired Cabbage fritters with Sesame Dipping Sauce

 These cabbage pancakes are an easy and delicious dish, made with fresh cabbage.
-Super quick to put together and cook, they can also be made up to 3 days in advance and stored in the fridge until ready to eat.
+Super quick to put together and, they can also be made up to three days in advance and kept in the fridge until you're ready to eat them.

 Prep time: 10 minutes

 Total time: 30 minutes

 300 g Pointed cabbage (or any cabbage )

 1 tsp Ground ginger

 200 ml Ice cold water